OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{OCT Segmentation}

-OCTolyzer does not have a standalone algorithm for retinal layer segmentation, but supports extraction of the segmented layers from image metadata, as it's common for OCT manufacturers to have their own built-in segmentation tool for the retinal layers.
+OCTolyzer does not have a standalone algorithm for retinal layer segmentation, but supports extraction of the segmented layers from the input file metadata, as it's common for OCT manufacturers to have their own built-in segmentation tool for the retinal layers.
 Whether all retinal layers have been quality checked is at the discretion of the end-user.
-This is typically performed on the manufacturers proprietary software, such as the Heidelberg Eye Explorer (HEYEX) viewer (Heidelberg Engineering, Heidelberg, Germany) \cite{manual2022heidelberg}.
+This is typically performed on the manufacturers' proprietary software, such as the Heidelberg Eye Explorer (HEYEX) viewer (Heidelberg Engineering, Heidelberg, Germany) \cite{manual2022heidelberg}.

-Choroid segmentation for macular OCT B-scans is with Choroidalyzer \cite{engelmann2023choroidalyzer}.
+Choroid segmentation for macula-centred OCT B-scans is with Choroidalyzer \cite{engelmann2023choroidalyzer}.
 Choroidalyzer is a deep learning-based tool which automatically segments the choroidal region and vasculature, and also detects the fovea on fovea-centred OCT B-scans.

 Choroid segmentation for disc-centred, peripapillary B-scans is with DeepGPET \cite{burke2023open}.
-DeepGPET is a deep learning-based tool which automatically segments the choroidal region and is robust to segmenting peripapillary choroids, of which it was not trained on (supplementary \cref{suppfig:deepgpet_peripapillary}).
+DeepGPET is a deep learning-based tool which automatically segments the choroidal region, and is robust to segmenting peripapillary choroids of which it was not trained on (Supplementary \cref{suppfig:deepgpet_peripapillary}).